Why Blue Mountain Hospital District & Grant County?

 As an Occupational Therapist at BMHD you will join a Rehabilitation team that includes Speech Language Pathology and Physical Therapy.
 We are a close team with management that supports a healthy work life balance for our employees and values high quality care for our patients.
 Our OT treats 1 on 1 with 45-60 minutes appointments and has time for documentation each day.
 We provide a continuing education stipend each year and include trainings into our therapist’s schedules.

 We are growing our Occupational Therapy program and looking for a candidate who is comfortable seeing a variety of patients/diagnoses in both IP and OP settings and who possesses skills/experience with program development.
 Our OT sees patients from pediatrics to geriatrics and all ages in between.
 We are looking for an OT with good communication and organizational skills to join our Rehabilitation Team.

-The BMHD Occupational Therapist will perform duties for improving a patient’s function in skilled occupational therapy care, working closely with patients to develop strategies to maximize independence & safety with activities of daily living, such as toileting, dressing, bathing, meal preparation & other household chores in order to resume valuable roles & responsibilities.
-Create individualized evaluations determining client/family goals & customized interventions to improve the person’s ability to perform activities accomplished through therapeutic use of activities or “occupations” in an evidenced-based practice deeply rooted in science.
-Skillfully identify necessary home modifications & safety equipment to reduce fall risk with a focus on adapting the environment & /or task to fit the patient’s current needs.
-This position covers 4 different practice settings even though it takes place in a CAH: 50% outpatient, 10% inpatient, 20% transitional care, and 20% schools.
+Our Occupational Therapist will perform duties for improving a patient’s function in skilled occupational therapy care, working closely with patients to develop strategies to maximize independence & safety with activities of daily living, such as toileting, dressing, bathing, meal preparation & other household chores in order to resume valuable roles & responsibilities.
+An individualized evaluation determines client/family goals & customized interventions improve the person’s ability to perform activities accomplished through therapeutic use of activities or “occupations” in an evidenced-based practice deeply rooted in science.
+The occupational therapists skillfully identify necessary home modifications & safety equipment to reduce fall risk with a focus on adapting the environment& /or task to fit the person’s current needs

 Essential Functions & Responsibilities: